Sudakov Shoulder Resummation for Thrust and Heavy Jet Mass

 \section{Introduction}

 It is not uncommon for an observable to have a range that grows order-by-order in perturbation theory.
-Traditional $e^+e^-$ event shapes, such as thrust, the C parameter, and heavy jet mass~\cite{Catani:1997xc} have this property as do some hadron-collider observables like the jet shape~\cite{Seymour:1997kj,Luisoni:2020efy} As observed by Catani and Webber~\cite{Catani:1997xc}, when the range grows order by order, there can be incomplete cancellations between the virtual contributions, which are confined to the lower-order range, and the real-emission contributions, which are not.
+Traditional $e^+e^-$ event shapes, such as thrust, the $C$ parameter, and heavy jet mass~\cite{Catani:1997xc} have this property as do some hadron-collider observables like the jet shape~\cite{Seymour:1997kj,Luisoni:2020efy}.
+Similar behavior can also be seen in the soft-drop jet mass~\cite{Benkendorfer:2021unv}.
+As observed by Catani and Webber~\cite{Catani:1997xc}, when the range grows order-by-order, there can be incomplete cancellations between the virtual contributions, which are confined to the lower-order range, and the real-emission contributions, which are not.
 The results are distributions with non-analytic behavior at intermediate values of the observable: discontinuities, cusps or kinks at any given finite order in perturbation theory, collective called {\it Sudakov shoulders}, as shown in Fig.~\ref{fig:thrustandhjm}.
 Sudakov shoulders are caused by large logarithms associated with kinematic regions not close to the absolute (non-perturbative) phase space boundary.
 We classify the Sudakov shoulders as either right shoulders, which have large logarithms extending into regions accessible only at higher orders in perturbation theory (i.e. to the right of the shoulder as in thrust or $C$ parameter) or left shoulders, which have logarithms affecting regions accessible at all orders in perturbation theory (i.e. to the left of the shoulder, as in heavy jet mass).